ElVit/hassio-addons/rclone-conf/DOCS.md

 The name of the Rclone job

+### Option: `commands`

+Here you may define commands and options of rclone.

+Usually you would first define a command like "sync" or "copy".
+Please see the [rclone-manual](https://rclone.org/commands/) for all supported commands.

+Then you may define some options to control the behaviour of the command.
+Some usefull options are:
+- `--verbose`: rclone will tell you about each file that is transferred and a small number of significant events
+- `--dry-run`: Do a trial run with no permanent changes.
+Use this to see what rclone would do without actually doing it.
+  Useful when setting up the sync command which deletes files in the destination.

+Please see the [rclone-manual](https://rclone.org/docs/#options) for all supported options.

 ### Option: `source`

 The source directory where the files will be copied from.
 This may be a local directory or a remote directory.

-- Remotes directories shall start with a remote location (from rclone.conf) followed by a ":" and the directory path.
+*Remotes drectories* shall start with a remote location (from rclone.conf) followed by a ":" and the directory path.
-- Local directories shall start with /addons, /backup, /config, /media, /share or /ssl.
+*Local directories* shall start with `/addons, /backup, /config, /media, /share or /ssl`.

 ### Option: `destination`

 The destination directory where the files will be copied to.
 This may be a local directory or a remote directory.

-- Remotes directories shall start with a remote location (from rclone.conf) followed by a ":" and the directory path.
+*Remotes drectories* shall start with a remote location (from rclone.conf) followed by a ":" and the directory path.
-- Local directories shall start with /addons, /backup, /config, /media, /share or /ssl.
+*Local directories* shall start with `/addons, /backup, /config, /media, /share or /ssl`.

-### Option: `commands`

-Please see the [rclone-manual](https://rclone.org/commands/) for all supported commands.
-Usually you would use "sync" or "copy".

-### Option: `options`

-Please see the [rclone-manual](https://rclone.org/docs/#options) for all supported options.
-Recommanded options are:
-- --verbose: rclone will tell you about each file that is transferred and a small number of significant events.
-- --dry-run: Do a trial run with no permanent changes.
-Use this to see what rclone would do without actually doing it.
-Useful when setting up the sync command which deletes files in the destination.

 ## Automation

 You may create an automation in home assistant if you want to run the lftp scripts scheduled.
 For example:

 ```yaml
 - id: home_assistant_run_backup